Column: ‘Field of Dreams’ and more bad baseball on film

 7. BALTIMORE’S WATERFRONT — “The Babe Ruth Story” turns up on nearly every list of the worst movies ever made, with good reason.
 Rushed into the theaters shortly before the real Babe Ruth died in 1948, the script was apparently written in about 45 minutes by someone who knew nothing of the most famous American athlete of that generation.
 This flick begins on the aforementioned waterfront — and off we go, on the mythical journey of a superhero who can make an invalid kid walk with a simple greeting, raise another boy from his deathbed by hitting a homer, and even rush a dog to the emergency room (right in the middle of a game, mind you) after he smashes a liner into the wayward pooch.
 Nothing, it turned out, could save this movie.

 6. BUZZ STADIUM (APPARENTLY IN SOUTH CAROLINA) — The original “Major League” was so ludicrous, it was actually pretty good.
+We call that the “Road House” effect.
 The first sequel wasn’t really needed, especially when Wesley Snipes declined to reprise Willie Mays Hays.
-But the third installment, “Major League: Return to the Minors,” should’ve been titled “Major League: We’re Just Here For the Check.”
-This stinker has something to do with a minor-league team known as the Buzz, who I always thought were based on the Salt Lake Bees but am just now learning played in South Carolina.
+But the third installment, “Major League: Back to the Minors,” should’ve been titled “Major League: We’re Just Here For the Check.”
+This stinker has something to do with a minor-league team known as the Buzz, who I always thought were based on the Salt Lake Bees.
+I’ve just learned they were actually the South Carolina Buzz and the movie was filmed at an old ballpark in Charleston.

 5. TOKYO, JAPAN — Speaking of sequels that didn’t need to be made, we give you “The Bad News Bears Go to Japan.”
 This horrific third installment in trilogy that started off so well would mean a return trip to Tokyo, which already has been the site of 10 regular-season games.
 But MLB shouldn’t pass up the chance to associate with a film that Jackie Earle Haley described on a Reddit AMA as the “worst movie ever made.”
 And he starred in it!